YEAR IN REVIEW

 As we look ahead to 2019, it’s important that we reflect on how far we’ve come this year.
-We’ve moved major corporations to adopt animal welfare policies and inspired animal advocates around the world to take action.
+We’ve helped pass groundbreaking laws, moved major corporations to adopt animal welfare policies, and inspired animal advocates around the world to take action.
 We’re entering 2019 stronger than ever with big plans to change the world for farmed animals.

 - Shot our first-ever investigation inside factory farms raising chickens for meat in Brazil